mattbradburyuk/mushroom/README.md

  * Contract deployer, which will push the compiled contracts onto an Ethereum blockchain
  * Contract helper generator, which generate a node.js contract specific abstraction for easy interaction with your contract

- Note: I wrote this on a mac, I haven't tested it on any other platforms yet
+ Note: I wrote this on a mac, I have also got it working on linux.
+Windows... you're welcome to give it a go, good luck.

 ## Reason for writing Mushroom (for context and as a caveat)